Importance Of Healthy Food And Its Healing Power

 - Preparation – Healthy foods are a result of thoughtful preparations.
 Naturally grown foods help in easy digestion and fast absorption.

-- Place you eat – The surrounding you cook and eat plays a crucial role in determining your health.
+- Place you eat – The surrounding you cook and eat play a crucial role in determining your health.
 In addition, healthy eating habits promote a good state of mind and alertness.

 - The person who eats is most important.
 Consider the food as nectar; even the healthiest food can become poison if you consume it in a hurry or if your metabolism slows down.

 At Sitaram Beach Retreat, we follow plant-based healthy eating patterns.
 We educate our clients about the importance of food and nutrition and encourage mindful eating.
-Our kitchen depends mostly on organic ingredients where we follow the concept of farm to table as fresh as possible.
+Our kitchen depends mostly on organic ingredients and we follow the concept of farm-to-table as fresh as possible.
 The food that is growing is good to eat more than the packaged ones.
 We also have a special diet while undergoing panchakarma and ayurvedic treatment.
 The food we consume has to be lighter and easily digestible.

-To sum up, a healthy diet is a golden key to keep you healthy, energetic, alert and disease-free.
+To sum up, a healthy diet is a golden key to keeping you healthy, energetic, alert, and disease-free.
 Each of these ancient Ayurvedic rules will help you stay healthy not just because of what you eat but also because of how you eat it.
-Also, remember to savour your meals and be grateful.
+Also, remember to savor your meals and be grateful.